-The Heartbeat procedure withholds traffic from the SGP currently active for the traffic flow and sends a BEAT message on the flow.
-Once the BEAT ACK is received by the ASP, the ASP is assured that there is no traffic pending on the SGP and the traffic flow can be switched to the recovered SGP.
-The Heartbeat procedure is applicable to recovery between SGPs in the same SG.
+The Heartbeat procedure withholds divertable traffic from the SGP currently active for each traffic flow and sends a BEAT message on each flow.
+Once the BEAT ACK is received by the ASP, the ASP is assured that there is no divertable traffic pending on the SGP and the traffic flow can be switched to the recovered SGP.
+The Heartbeat procedure is applicable to recovery between SGPs in the same SG as well as SGPs in different SGs.